brikrey67/js-ajax/readme.md

 We'll start by exploring a public API: [PokéApi](https://pokeapi.co/)

+#### You do: PokéApi
+> 10 minutes

-For the next 10 minutes, explore the PokéApi.
+Fgior the next 10 minutes, explore the PokéApi.
 Remember that web APIs take requests for data through the URL.

 1. How do you get data for all Pokemon?
 2. What about for a specific Pokemon?
 3. How do you get data about a location?
 4. What is similar and different about these URLs and the ones we've used for our routes in Rails?

+> In order to format JSON in the browser nicely, you might need a plugin like Chrome's [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en).

 ## What is AJAX
 **AJAX** stands for "Asynchronous JavaScript and XML".